Sri Pydithalli Ammavari Temple – Vizianagaram

 White elephant: Many people are not aware of the importance of the white elephant moving in front of the Sirimanu chariot.
 It is said that during the festival celebration in the olden day’s Maharajas used to sit on this white elephant to participate in the Sirimanu Utsav.
 Now it has become a tradition to move the white elephant in front of Sirimanu.
 But nowadays a bullock cart is being designed like an elephant with cardboard and makes it to walk in the procession.

-ALSO READ Nemaligundla Ranganayaka Swamy Temple And Waterfalls
+ALSO READ Ksheera Ramalingeswara Swamy Temple - Palakollu

 How to reach Sri Pydithalli Ammavari Temple